siobhanlgorman/80s-Mixtape-Quiz/README.md

 * [Home page](https://siobhanlgorman.github.io/80s-Mixtape-Quiz/index.html)

-Play button to navigate to quiz page
+On the home page there is a 'Play' button to navigate to the quiz page:

 ![alt-text](documentation/play_button.png)

 * [Quiz page](https://siobhanlgorman.github.io/80s-Mixtape-Quiz/quiz.html)

-Score Counter
+On the quiz page there is a 'Score Counter' to show the user's current score as they progress through the quiz:

 ![alt-text](documentation/score_counter.png)

-Question number indicator
+There is also a 'Question number' indicator above the question to show the user which question they are currently answering and how many questions there are in total:

 ![alt-text](documentation/question_counter.png)

-Stop button - ends quiz by navigating back to home page
+On the right of the question number box there is a 'Stop' button giving the user the option to end the quiz by navigating back to home page:

 ![alt-text](documentation/stop_quiz_button.png)

-Answers turn either red for incorrect answer or green for correct
+When the user selects an answer by clicking the answer turns either red for incorrect or green for correct and remains coloured for one second before a new question is generated:

 ![alt-text](documentation/small_green.png)